PavelPZ/riverpod_navigator/features/async.md

 # Async navigation and splash screen

 Navigation is delayed until the asynchronous actions are performed.
-These actions are:
+These actions for each screen are:
 - **opening** (before opening a new screen)
 - **closing** (before closin the old screen)
-- **merging** (before screen replacement with the same segment type in the navigation stack)
+- **merging** (before replacing the screen with the same segment type)

-It is good practice to prepare a code for all navigation specific events.
+It is good practice to place the code for all events specific to navigation in AppNavigator.
-They can then be used not only for writing screen widgets but also for testing.
+These can then be used not only for writing screen widgets, but also for testing.

 See ```toPage```, ```toNextPage``` and ```toHome``` bellow.

 ```dart
 Future<String> simulateAsyncResult(String asyncResult, int msec) async {